Jforbus/surfs_up/README.md

 * The average temperatures for the two months are very close to being the same, with only 3 degrees difference in the mean.
 This shows relatively consistent temperatures in the two months, with slightly elevated temperatures in June as compared to December.

 * The standard deviation for the temperature data in both months is the same and relatively small, showing a tight grouping of the data.
 This corresponds with the range of our dataset being fairly limited.
-The temperature in the location measured does not vary wildy either within or between the two months measured.
+The temperature in the location measured does not vary wildly within the months measured, the largest being in December.
+However, the median temperatures for the two months shows a 4 degree difference, with the median for December being below the bottom quartile for June.
+This shows a clear elevation of temperatures in June.

 ## Summary